-It’s worth noting that we’re looking at digital here and not print, but do consider this too as it’s all part of your communications toolkit.
+It’s worth noting that we’re looking at online communications here and not print, but do consider this too as it’s all part of your communications toolkit.
 This information is part of your initial review stage and is meant to help you gain a better picture into what is and isn’t working.

 Branding – is this consistent across all of your marketing channels?
 Have you found it hard to manage the tone of voice when using social media where lots of voices are involved ?
 Are your brand guidelines up to date? and do they include digital communications? (many still don’t).